-For the 2017 Trustees Report, the Trustees assume no change to the ultimate number of new other immigrants per year.
+For the 2018 Trustees Report, the Trustees assume no change to the ultimate number of new other-than-LPR immigrants per year.
 The Trustees assume an ultimate level of 1,350,000 per year under the intermediate projections.
-Due to the projected economic recovery, the Trustees assume a slow increase in the number of new other immigrants from current levels to 1,550,000 in 2018 and 2019 before gradually decreasing to the ultimate level of 1,350,000 in 2022.
-It is possible that the ultimate level will be higher than 1,350,000 in the future, as other immigrants already in the U.S. may help family members or additional other immigrants enter the country and the demand for other immigrant labor in the economy may increase.
+Due to the projected economic recovery, the Trustees assume a slow increase in the number of new other-than-LPR immigrants from current levels to 1,550,000 in 2018 and 2019 before gradually decreasing to the ultimate level of 1,350,000 in 2022.
+It is possible that the ultimate level will be higher than 1,350,000 in the future, as other-than-LPR immigrants already in the U.S. may help family members or additional other-than-LPR immigrants enter the country and the demand for other-than-LPR immigrant labor in the economy may increase.
 Thus, the Trustees assume an ultimate level of 1,650,000 per year under the low-cost (high-immigration) scenario.
 Due to the possibility of an increased willingness of the government to pursue deportation of unauthorized immigrants or withhold services from them and to crack down on those who employ them, the Trustees assume an ultimate level of 1,050,000 under the high-cost (low-immigration) scenario.

-We estimate the average annual other emigration level (departures from the Social Security area) during 2008 through 2010 to be around 471,000.
-Although we estimate the annual other emigration level in 2016 to be around 198,000, we believe this number will rise throughout the projection period.
-As the stock of the other immigrant population rises, more emigration is likely to occur.
-Thus, we estimate the other emigration as a function of the population at risk.
-We developed rates of emigration by age and sex for the never-authorized, the nonimmigrants, and the overstayers based on the number of exits from each of these categories estimated to have occurred during the period 2008 through 2011.
+The average annual other-than-LPR emigration level (departures from the Social Security area) during 2008 through 2010 is estimated to be around 470,000.
+Although the expected annual other-than-LPR emigration level in 2017 is around 231,000, this number is projected to rise throughout the projection period.
+As the stock of the other-than-LPR immigrant population rises, more emigration is likely to occur.
+Thus, other-than-LPR emigration is estimated as a function of the population at risk.
+Rates of emigration by age and sex have been developed for the never-authorized, the nonimmigrants, and the overstayers based on the number of exits from each of these categories estimated to have occurred during the period 2008 through 2011.
 Ideally, these rates would be developed by age, sex, and duration of stay in the country.
 Unfortunately, at this time, data are too sparse to develop accurate estimates of the current stock by duration of stay.
-However, as in the 2016 TR, the Trustees assume continuing higher rates of emigration for recent entrants.
+However, as in the 2017 Trustees Report, the Trustees assume continuing higher rates of emigration for recent entrants.

-Applying the method described above results in increasing levels of other emigration throughout the projection period.
-Under the intermediate alternative, the gross emigration rate (number of other emigrants divided by the midyear other population) is about 1.6 percent at the start of the projection period, increasing to a maximum of about 1.7 percent in 2022, but declining to about 1.3 percent at the end of the 75-year projection period.
+Applying the method described above results in increasing levels of other-than-LPR emigration throughout the projection period.
+Under the intermediate alternative, the gross emigration rate (number of other-than-LPR emigrants divided by the midyear other-than-LPR population) is about 1.6 percent at the start of the projection period, increasing to a maximum of about 1.7 percent in 2022, but declining to about 1.3 percent at the end of the 75-year projection period.

-Another component of the immigration model takes into account the following two ways immigrants attain legal permanent resident status:
+Another component of the immigration model takes into account the following two ways immigrants attain LPR status: